iamsayeed/payroll/README.md

-# Fresco by Meobel - Payroll and Attendance System
+# Payroll and Attendance System

 This project is a full-stack **Payroll and Attendance System** for a restaurant with over 30 employees.
 It streamlines **attendance tracking**, **payroll processing**, **payslip generation**, and **scheduling**.
 The application simplifies critical administrative tasks for the business.